viniciussgoncalves/Ops-Script_Install-Docker/README.md

 Starting: Add user to Docker group
 User added to Docker group successfully.
 Starting: Finalizing installation
 Installation complete!
-Please log out and log back in for the changes to take effect.
+Please log out and log back in as original_user for the changes to take effect.
 Installation process completed.
 ```